brriann/algs-ds/readme.md

 Round 1 (Winter 2020): Java, Python, JS

-0. '0_intro.xyz' : quick warmup to accept, manipulate, and display to/from CLI
+0. '0Intro.xyz' : intro exercise.  accept an int[] array and return the sum of array elt's